 That all being said, if a microphone is not plugged in and has no electricity running through it (this is important for battery-powered mics), water should not cause any electrical damage.
 So long as you make sure that no contaminants are left behind and that the microphone is dry before you plug it in, there should not be an issue.

 If you happen to spill water (or any liquid) on a microphone that’s plugged in or submerge the microphone while it’s plugged in, disconnect it as soon as possible before the water has a chance to cause electrical shorting.

-Once disconnected, dry the microphone near a heater and store in a dry place with desiccants.
+Once disconnected, dry the microphone near a heater and store it in a dry place with desiccants.
 Ensure the microphone is completely dry before ever plugging it back in.
 Do not use a hairdryer to dry your microphones as the movement of air could damage the mic’s diaphragm, worsening the situation.

 Humidity And Microphones